-The capstone option consists of 27 credits of coursework which includes 12 credits of core courses and 15 credits of electives in addition to the three credit capstone course.
-In consultation with the graduate programs advisor, the student will select elective coursework related to his/her areas of interest.
+The capstone option consists of 33 credit hours, which includes 12 hours of core courses, 6 hours of systems courses, 12 hours of electives, and 3 hours of a capstone course.
+In consultation with the graduate program advisor, the student will select elective coursework related to their areas of interest.
 The capstone course is taken in the student's last semester of coursework.
-Students will integrate material from required and elective coursework to write a comprehensive research paper that focuses on a criminal justice policy or practice.
+Students will integrate material from required and elective coursework to design an action plan for the implementation of a policy or program in a specific criminal justice agency with the goal of reducing or preventing crime.